 4.1.5 NetworkSlice instance Lifecycle and relationship to service instances

-An NetworkSlice instance may support multiple service instances if it satisfies their service level requirements or has been modified to support these requirements.
+A NetworkSlice instance may support multiple service instances if it satisfies their service level requirements or has been modified to support these requirements.
 When a service instance is to be supported, it may trigger an operation phase of the NetworkSlice instance lifecycle for activation or modification(s) of an existing NetworkSlice instance, or it may trigger a commissioning phase of the NetworkSlice instance lifecycle for creation of a new NetworkSlice instance.
-When a service instance no longer needs to be supported by an NetworkSlice instance, it may trigger an operation phase of the NetworkSlice instance lifecycle for de-activation or modification(s) of an existing NetworkSlice instance, or it may trigger a decommissioning phase of the NetworkSlice instance lifecycle for termination of an existing NetworkSlice instance.
+When a service instance no longer needs to be supported by a NetworkSlice instance, it may trigger an operation phase of the NetworkSlice instance lifecycle for de-activation or modification(s) of an existing NetworkSlice instance, or it may trigger a decommissioning phase of the NetworkSlice instance lifecycle for termination of an existing NetworkSlice instance.